Digital Media Lab

 Use of the Forbes Digital Media Lab is limited to Forbes residents, affiliates, staff, and faculty fellows who are doing work associated with the academic mission of Princeton University.
 University undergraduates affiliated with other residential colleges may use the lab, but priority is given to Forbes residents.
 Any other use of the lab requires permission, granted in writing, from the Forbes College Office.
 All equipment in the lab must remain in the lab and cannot be removed without the express permission of the College Office.

 During regular office hours (m-f 9-5) access to the lab will be provided by the College Office Staff.
-Keys can be checked out from the College Office during regular office hours for use at night and during weekends.
-Lab keys should be returned to the College Office the next business day.
-Failure to return a lab key in a timely manner may result in suspension of borrowing privileges, and/or a fee charged for rekeying the lock.
+Permission for card access to the lab at night and during weekends can be requested from the College Office.
+Please come by the College Office to complete a permission form during regular office hours.
+Failure to abide by lab policies may result in suspension of access privileges, and/or a fee charged to your University account for maintenance/cleaning of the space.
 The lab should be left locked except when the College Office is open.

 Drop in Hours

-The lab will be open for drop-in hours during the regular academic term on Fridays 6-8 pm, hosted by members of the Forbes Residential Computing Consultant staff.
+The lab will be open for drop-in hours during the regular academic term on Thursday nights 8-9:30 pm, hosted by members of the Forbes Student Technology Consultant (STC) staff (drop-in hours are not held during reading and exam periods).
 Please feel free to stop by to use the equipment, ask for assistance with a media project, or to learn more about the lab.
-If an RCC staff member is not in the lab during these hours they will have a table in the Forbes Dining Hall (directly upstairs) to be more accessible for general computing questions.
-You can stop by the dining hall during drop in hours and speak with a Forbes RCC for questions or assistance.
+If an STC staff member is not in the lab during these hours they will have a table in the Forbes Dining Hall (directly upstairs) to be more accessible for general computing questions.
+You can stop by the dining hall during drop in hours and speak with a Forbes STC for questions or assistance.

 All software installed on lab computers is licensed for use on lab workstations only.
 This software may not be copied to disk or otherwise transferred and installed to personal computers.
 Software may not be installed by users (either by downloading or from external media).
 If you would like to use a particular software package that is not available on a lab machine, please ask the Forbes College Office.
 We will consult with media services and, within budgetary constrains, will seek to fulfill your requests.
 Installation of peer-to-peer (P2P) sharing programs such as KaZaA, Utorrent or Morpheus is expressly forbidden.